zzzprojects/learn-orm/tutorials/mvc-pattern/entity-framework.md

  - EmployeeFirstName > First Name
  - EmployeeDepartment > Department

 As said earlier, the `@Html.DisplayNameFor` generates the name of each Employee property, respectively.
-If we want to change the display name of each column, we have to look at the current `Employee` class.
+If we want to change each column's display name, we have to look at the current `Employee` class.

 The class Employee is defined as follows.